Most extravagant and expensive pearl necklaces of all time

 Frequently Asked Questions (FAQs)

-Answer: Discovered in 2016 and valued at USD 100 million, a giant pearl of 66 cm is considered the most expensive pearl in the world.
+Answer: Discovered in 2016 and valued at USD 100 million (INR 825 crore approx.), a giant pearl of 66 cm is considered the most expensive pearl in the world.
 This natural pearl was found off the Palawan Island coast in the Philippines and weighs 34 kg.
-It dethroned the Pearl of Lao Tze which was valued at USD 35 million.
+It dethroned the Pearl of Lao Tze which was valued at USD 35 million (INR 288 crore approx.).

 Answer: Mikimoto Pearl Company is one of the most iconic and well-known pearl brands in the world.
 Others include Aurum, Tiffany & Co, Mejuri and Monica Vinader.